 Brace Height — Also known as fistmele, is the measurement of the distance between the pivot point, or most inward point of the handle’s grip, to the bowstring.
 This measurement is critical to the life and tuning of a bow.
 See Brace Height Settings for your Bob Lee Bow.

-Core — The material used in the center of laminated bow limbs (in the case of a Bob Lee bow, a hard Maple core).
+Core — The material used in the center of laminated bow limbs.

 Deflex-Reflex – This term references a bow designed to use the “recurve” of a limb for stability and efficiency.
 Bob Lee bows feature limbs that deflex off the handle back toward the shooter, and reflex back toward the tips of the limbs.